rackerlabs/rackspace-how-to/content/rackspace-email/outgoing-email-issue-on-android-phones.md

 product_url: rackspace-email
 ---

-If you are an Android mobile phone user, you might sometimes experience problems sending outgoing email, and attempts to reconnect to the outgoing server result in the following error message:
+If you are an Android mobile phone user, you might sometimes experience problems sending or receiving email.
+Attempts to receive email may simply end quicker than normal (i.e. when a connection is successful, but no new email is found).
+Attempts to connect to the outgoing server may silently fail or result in the following error message:

 `Unable to connect to email server to verify you account information.
 No response from server.`

 The procedure in this article was created by the Rackspace Technical Community team as a temporary solution to this issue.
-We are working to create a more permanent solution.
+Ideally, Rackspace servers will someday support IPv6 for a permanent solution without the need to alter your T-Mobile default settings.

 **Note:** The procedure might be different for each Android mobile phone.
 The instructions in this article were created using a Galaxy Note 3.

 ### Access Point Name

 The Access Point Name (APN) is a gateway between a GPRS, 3G, or 4G mobile network and another computer network that runs on many Android devices.
 The outgoing email problem on Android phones occurs because the APN, which for T-Mobile is `fast.t-mobile.com`, is set to use IPv6 only and does not allow the outbound email server to respond.
 This in turn keeps emails on Android phones in the outbox until it connects to a Wi-Fi network.
 The default APN doesn't roll back to IPv4, so the SMTP connection cannot be made.
 The way to fix this is to add a new APN that does roll back to IPv4.

+Note that you may experience no problems using the default APN for other uses, such as browsing websites, using network-connected apps, etc.  Your only indication of the problem will be failure to send and/or receive email hosted by Rackspace.

 ### Before you add a new APN